Vincent-vst/Davinci/docs/about.rst

 about
 =================

-CPU | GPU ressource manager used by a speech processing tool
+| TAP-web-api is a REST API in python built with FLASK.
+| The server is running with gunicorn
+| Python version : Python 3.10.4
+|

 Purpose
 #############

-| The controller will read a sqlite database.
+| The api is built to work for a speech processing tool.
-| It will then select a job following a given strategy (in src/tool/controller.py) and monitor its processing.
+| It reads http requests in order to populate a database (tapjoblist.db)

 Built with
 ############

 * Python
+* Flask
 * SQLite
+* Html/Css